substratusai/kubeai/docs/how-to/install-models.md

 ## Calling a model

 You can inference a model by calling the KubeAI OpenAI compatible API.
-The model name should match the KubeAI
+The model name should match the KubeAI model name.

 ## Feedback welcome: A model management UI